Holistic Therapy Consultant - Gold Coast - Canungra

 Ayurveda describes Ghee as antiseptic, antibiotic and best preservative.
 There is no need for any other preservative for Ghee.

-In Panchkarma treatments - a specialized branch of treatment in Ayurveda, there is one 'Snehana' therapy.
-Under this therapy fats are normally used forthe therapeutic aspects.
+In Panchkarma treatments (purification and detoxification treatment), a specialized branch of treatment in Ayurveda, there is one therap, called 'Snehana", which is the first stage of purifucation, using all four kinds of fats for their therapeutic aspects.

 Ghee in therapeutic uses: